Safe payments

 The science behind Flowgun

 A new era has arrived, with products like Flowgun being used to relieve muscle pain and discomfort and treat soft tissue.
-But how does Flowgun actually work?
+But how does Flowgun work?
 What happens physiologically in the body when we massage sore or numb muscles with the Flowgun, for example?
 Flowgun uses a form of percussion therapy.
-With its special head, the massage gun strikes the soft parts of the body (muscles, skin, muscle tendons) and has an effect that is close to massage, but at a very high speed similar to a form of vibration.
+With its unique head, the massage gun strikes the soft parts of the body (muscles, skin, muscle tendons) and has an effect that is close to massage but at a very high speed, similar to a form of vibration.

 Vibration and Percussive Therapy

-Vibration therapy has been shown to work as a method for reducing the enzyme lactate dehydrogenase in muscles, an enzyme which is found in all cells, but is most prevalent in tissue that is “damaged”, or, in this case, stressed (Imtiyaz et al., 2014).
-A decrease in this enzyme over time may be an indicator that healing has occurred earlier than it would have had the damage gone untreated.
+Vibration therapy has been shown to work as a method for reducing the enzyme lactate dehydrogenase in muscles, an enzyme that is found in all cells but is most prevalent in tissue that is “damaged” or, in this case, stressed (Imtiyaz et al., 2014).
+A decrease in this enzyme over time may indicate that healing has occurred earlier than it would have had the damage gone untreated.
 The same research also found that vibration therapy appeared to be an effective treatment method for reducing pain at the treatment site.
 Konrad et al. (2020) researched the effectiveness of 5 minutes of percussion therapy on the calf for increasing the range of motion in plantar flexion (tensing the calf and extending/contracting the ankle).
-It was shown to have good results in increasing the range of motion of the ankle without compromising the amount of tensile force the muscle could generate.
-Konrad et al. (2020) suggest, therefore, that the product could act as a good method for warming up and extending the range of motion without compromising force output.
+It was shown to have good results in increasing the ankle's range of motion without compromising the amount of tensile force the muscle could generate.
+Konrad et al. (2020) suggest that the product could be an exemplary method for warming up and extending the range of motion without compromising force output.

 Compared to other warm-up

-Static stretching for 45 seconds or more per muscle group has been shown specifically to limit strength output and explosiveness in muscles (Simic et al., 2012).
-The research and meta-analysis suggest that static stretching should not be used as a warm-up prior to explosive training and activities demanding strength.
-While it is true that not enough research has been done on the dynamics of percussion therapy specifically, research does exist on vibration (which is a fairly similar function) and how it affects muscles.
-More research is needed for us to determine the precise impact in terms of performance as well as physiological findings.
+Static stretching for 45 seconds or more per muscle group has been explicitly shown to limit strength output and explosiveness in muscles (Simic et al., 2012).
+The research and meta-analysis suggest that static stretching should not be used as a warm-up before explosive training and activities demanding strength.
+While it is true that not enough research has been done on the dynamics of percussion therapy specifically, research does exist on vibration (which is a reasonably similar function) and how it affects muscles.
+More research is needed to determine the precise impact in terms of performance and physiological findings.

 Flowgun as a recovery method

-The lack of research in this area means we do not have more specific data to enable us to pinpoint exactly what is happening in the muscle.
-However, we do have research showing that similar therapies such as vibration therapy help the body recover and eliminate residues from a working muscle.
-Our clients also find that the therapy works well as it is perceived as pleasant and relaxing, and this is also true of our Naprapathy Ambassadors who use Flowgun as a tool in their clinics.
+The lack of research in this area means we do not have more specific data to pinpoint exactly what is happening in the muscle.
+However, research shows that similar therapies, such as vibration therapy, help the body recover and eliminate residues from a working force.
+Our clients also find that the treatment works well as it is perceived as pleasant and relaxing, and this is also true of our Naprapathy Ambassadors, who use Flowgun as a tool in their clinics.

 Trainer's summary:

-• Flowgun can work as a great alternative to stretching to warm up a muscle and increase the range of motion without losing strength output.
+• Flowgun can be a great alternative to stretching to warm up a muscle and increase the range of motion without losing strength output.

 • Depending on how you use it, it is highly likely that Flowgun can aid the physiological recovery of muscles after exercise/work.

-• Flowgun has been found to be effective and beneficial by our customers, athletes and coaches as an applied tool and recovery method.
+• Flowgun is effective and beneficial to our customers, athletes, and coaches as an applied tool and recovery method.

 Referenser